DuckThom/nginx-proxy/README.md

 # nginx-proxy
-Docker compose config I use when developing
+Docker compose wrapper for [jwilder/nginx-proxy](https://github.com/jwilder/nginx-proxy) which I use primarily when developing